-With this floor machine, you get a 3-year warranty on the parts, as well as a 2-year warranty on labor.
+With this floor machine, you get a 5-year warranty.
 The warranty does not cover the replacement of expendable wear items such as scrub brushes, pad holders, carbon motor brushes, bulbs, bags, filters and various rubber/plastic parts.

 The ergodisc ® is especially suited for wet shampooing carpets.
 The machine can be paired with a solution tank and brush that evenly distribute chemical solution through the center of the machine.
 The solution is distributed equally around the brush bristles where it is agitated into a foam to wet shampoo the carpet.

 The ergodisc® comes in a 17-inch and 20-inch single-disc machine.

 This commercial floor buffer rotates the floor pad at 175 (20-inch) and 200 (17-inch) revolutions per minute to efficiently maintain hard or carpeted floors.